 - Choose peat-free compost.

-- Plant a tree - even in a pot.
-There are trees suitable for even small gardens and balconies.
+- Plant a tree, even in a pot - there are even trees suitable for small gardens and balconies.

 - If you have paved your garden, use the RHS tips to green your grey front garden.

-- Got an item you no longer need?
-Sell it, give it away to charity shops, or post it on websites such as freecycle, freegle, gumtree or a local swap page on facebook.
+- Sell unwanted items, give them to charity shops, or post them on websites such as freecycle, freegle, gumtree or a local swap page on facebook.

 Ever wonder what happens to your waste and recycling?
 Watch this video to find out where your rubbish ends up.